 CHICAGO —Brian Hill lives an audacious mission: He’s out to save 2.3 million people from “The Jerry Springer Show.”
 That’s the population now held in America’s prisons and jails.
 And for Hill, the tawdry slapstick of Springer’s shout show exemplifies what’s wrong with prison: Prisoners have so much time on their hands that they fill with empty distraction — including hours, days and years of daytime TV — rather than anything constructive.
 That waste of human potential appalls him.

 Six years ago, Hill embraced the task of inducing prisoners to reach for more than the channel selector.
 He founded Edovo, a Chicago-based company that equips incarcerated men and women with tablet computers.
 Those tablets help prisoners learn everything from how to read to what evidence supports the Big Bang theory of cosmic origins.

 Randy Haykin likes to dream big, but he also puts his dreams into action through his charitable foundation called The Gratitude Network, which helps children locally and globally.

 Randy founded the Gratitude Network after a stunningly successful 25 year career in the Silicon Valley tech world.

 The goal for the next five years for The Gratitude Network is to impact 50 million underprivileged children around the world.

 He’s formed a trifecta of goodness.

-He’s applying the lessons he learned as an entrepreneur, to engage other successful entrepreneurs, to “mentor” entrepreneurs involved in social change.
+He’s applying the lessons he learned as an entrepreneur, to engage other successful Fellows, to “mentor” Fellows involved in social change.

-“We search for the most innovative, the most passionate, social entrepreneurs, the ones focused on children, education and youth tend to be really passionate,” said Haykin.
+“We search for the most innovative, the most passionate, social Fellows, the ones focused on children, education and youth tend to be really passionate,” said Haykin.